Doom666/digital-garden/_notes/knowledge management system.md

 ---

 Also known as KMS, or PKM from Personal Knowledge Management.
-From the getgo, I see some value on defining some [[PKM standards]]
+From the get go, I see some value on defining some [[PKM standards]]

 ---